 What Is the Job Demand for Sustainability Specialists?

-If BLS estimate of demand for Management Analysts is correct, then prospective Sustainability Specialists can enjoy a 12% growth in demand for their services in the 2016-2026 period.
-This is double the typical growth of all jobs across the country.
-Management Analysts are required to help organizations in all sectors deal with some of the big corporate decisions that can affect their future profitability.
+Job demand for sustainability specialists and other environmental scientists and specialists is projected to increase by 8 percent between 2020 and 2030.* Management Analysts are required to help organizations in all sectors deal with some of the big corporate decisions that can affect their future profitability.
 One of these areas is sustainability.

 What Are the Education Requirements to Become a Sustainability Specialist?

 High school students require proficiency in many areas including math for the business analytics aspect, English language for communication, biology and chemistry for understanding and explaining the science behind sustainability, geography for understanding the environmental impact of commerce and industry, and IT skills to use new media, electronic reports, graphs and presentations for public or corporate talks.
 These subjects will provide enough of a range of skills, talents and education to enter a suitable career as a Sustainability Specialist.

 Typical degree choices for this type of career include Sustainability and Environmental Studies although those with a background in environmental sciences will bring expertise typically lacking in more business-oriented studies.
 Students who choose the science option should consider supporting minors and electives in business, law and policy.
 Students who wish to get more involved with the business and regulation side of this should opt for a Sustainability and Compliance MBA or Environmental Planning & Design

 A postgraduate qualification is not required in most cases although government jobs may seek those with MBAs in the relevant area and deeper knowledge of environmental science.
 A doctorate is certainly not required; these are set up to allow a career in academia.
 This job, where science is handled, is applied and practical.